Cuban Society of Angiology and Vascular Surgery

 Chronic sub-diaphragmatic venous insufficiency and multiple other scientific activities throughout the country

-The Cuban Society, currently has the following Provincial Chapters: Pinar del Rio, Matanzas, Villa Clara, Camagüey, Holguín, Granma, Guantánamo and Santiago de Cuba.
-These Chapters group their members by provinces with a view to achieving unity and close working ties among all.
+The Cuban Society has currently the following Provincial Chapters: Pinar del Rio, Matanzas, Villa Clara, Camagüey, Holguín, Granma, Guantánamo, and Santiago de Cuba.
+These Chapters group their members by provinces to achieve unity and close working ties among all.

-Today, the country had approximately 370 active specialists depending on the specialty.
+Today, the country has approximately 370 active specialists depending on the specialty.
 All of them are members of our society.

 1. Gutiérrez Hernández NJ.
 Autobiographical notes.
 Havana: Ed.
 Academia; 1991.